 Terminal 1 Taxi Rank

-There is normally a uniformed attendant at the bottom of the ramp who will tell you which of the waiting taxis to take.
+Normally, a uniformed attendant at the bottom of the ramp will tell you which of the waiting taxis to take.

 Terminal 2 Taxi Rank

-The journey takes approximately 35 minutes from Barcelona airport to the city centre and there is free Wi-Fi on board so you can let your family and friends know that you have arrived safely, update your facebook status or do some last minute trip planning.
+The journey takes approximately 30 minutes from Barcelona airport to the city centre.
+There is free Wi-Fi onboard so you can let your family and friends know that you have arrived safely, update your Facebook status or do some last-minute trip planning.

-Tickets can be purchased from the driver (cash only – no large notes), from vending machines at the stops (Airport and Pl.
+Tickets can be purchased from vending machines at the stops (Airport and Pl.
 Catalunya only) or online in advance from the Aerobus website.
 Tickets purchased online are valid for one year from the date of purchase.

 To the Aerobus from Terminal 1